EstamNar/JET-Ironman-Mod/README.md

 FEATURES / CHANGELOG:
 "disableRagfair" - Enable/Disable the Flea Market.
-"disableTraders" - Enable/Disable all Traders.
+"disableTraders" - Enable/Disable all traders ability to buy or sell.
+Quests, insurance, repairs, and clothing services function normally.
 "disableRegeneration" - Enable/Disable all passive Health, Energy, and Hydration regeneration when not in raid.
 "disableTrialHeal" - Enable/Disable the Therapist's free healing services after a raid.
 "smallStashes" - Enable/Disable setting all stashes to 10x4.
 Hideout upgrades add 10x4 each.